AnaMelisaGo/portfolio-5-green-planet/README.md

 ***

-## What does this project do?
+## Introduction

 One of the major problems in our modern world that we are facing right now is the massive waste we all produce each day and it has a terrible impact on our environment.
 One third of our yearly food supply is thrown away to the garbage and this is not good for our society and to our environment.

 In this project, the main goal is to reduce food waste that restaurants, grocery stores, hotels and even bakery stores produce everyday and aren’t consumed totally and most of these products are thrown away in the trash.
 In short, we are rescuing the leftovers or surplus food.

 This project is mainly an online ecommerce food shopping site.
 To achieve our goal, this site offers promotions to consumers who want low cost food products and goods, especially for those who have a low budget each month.
 It’s a good way to help those who are in need of a nice good meal.

 Businesses will also have benefits in this action due to the fact that all products and goods that aren’t totally consumed or sold inside their business (restaurant, hotel, stores etc) are going to be sold through this website and are not wasted away.
 Businesses will still gain profit from the surplus or leftovers.
 Nothing should be thrown away as food production costs money, time and lots of effort.